 2) Remember a team is made up of people with thoughts, ideas, feelings, and opinions (learn to listen).

 3) Using a Kanban Board to post and track tasks and progress will help keep your team organized and working on the top priorities.

 This is Not Another Technical How-To Guide

 VCP for Hire is not another “nuts and bolts” technical “how-to” guide for building vSphere Cloud Infrastructure.
-There’s already plenty of excellent books for that on Amazon that are written by much smarter people than myself.
+There are already plenty of excellent books for that on Amazon that is written by much smarter people than myself.

 I’m also not addressing technical or design issues because I’ve learned through experience that every environment is different.
-There’s literally 100’s, if not 1000’s, of different ways servers, networks and storage equipment can be configured and each has a unique challenge and best practices.
+There are literally 100’s, if not 1000s, of different ways servers, networks, and storage equipment can be configured and each has a unique challenge and best practices.

 No, this eBook focuses on something more important than how-to install and configure ESXi and vCenter.
 It’s a guide on how to recruit the best VCP from the crowd who can install and configure ESXi and vCenter better than the rest.
 That’s the difference between this guide and a technical how-to guide.

 1) You don’t need to be the smartest infrastructure manager; you just need to be surrounded by the right team.

 2) Sometimes a person with a great personality adds the most value to the team.

 Here’s a quick description of the two most common environment types I’ve seen, actually there are three because you can combine the other two and get a third.
 I’m sure there are plenty more.